rblades/dhworkbook_master/docs/module-1/Exercises.md

         new file:   readme.md
 ```

 5\.
 Let's take a snapshot: type `$ git commit -m "My first commit"`.
+This command represents a bit of a shortcut for making commit messages by using the `-m` flag to associate the text in the quotation marks with the commit.

 What happened?
-Remember, Git keeps track not only of the changes, but *who* is making them.
+Remember, Git keeps track not only of the changes, but **who** is making them.
 If this is your first time working with Git in the DHBox, Git will ask you for your name and email.

+6\.
 Helpfully, the Git error message tells you exactly what to do: type `$ git config --global user.email "you\@example.com"` and then type `$ git config --global user.name "Your Name"`.
 Now try making your first commit.

-6\.
-The command above represents a bit of a shortcut for making commit messages by using the `-m` flag to associate the text in the quotation marks with the commit.
+7\.
 Open up your readme.md file again, and add some more text to it.

-Save and exit the text editor.
+8\.
+Save readme.md and exit the text editor.

+9\.
 Add the new changes to the snapshot that we will take.

-Then, type `$ git commit`.
+10\.
+Type `$ git commit`.
 Git automatically opens up the text editor so you can type a longer, more substantive commit message.
 In this message (unlike in markdown) the `#` indicates a line to be ignored.
 You'll see that there is already some default text in there telling you what to do.

+11\.
 Type a message indicating the nature of the changes you have made.

-Then save and exit the text editor.
-DO NOT change the filename!
+12\.
+Save and exit the text editor. **DO NOT** change the filename!

 Congratulations, you are now able to track your changes, and keep your materials under version control!